Trey Songz: Sexual assault accusations

+On January 22, 2017, actress/singer Keke Palmer accused Songz of secretly filming her and using the footage without her permission in the music video for his remix with Fabolous of the Travis Scott and Young Thug song “Pick Up the Phone”.
+She also accused him of using "sexual intimidation" while recording her, and that at one point during the alleged incident she hid from him in a closet so she would not be filmed and berated by him.
+Songz disputed these claims, asserting that Palmer knowingly entered a video shoot and was subsequently recorded by a cameraman.
+Songz denied the claims during an interview on The Breakfast Club, stating: "I did not put her in the video without her permission.
+I don't care that much to sneak Keke Palmer in the video for two seconds."

-A woman claimed that Songz sexually assaulted her at E11Even Miami nightclub on January 1, 2018.
+In 2020, a woman claimed that Songz sexually assaulted her at E11Even Miami nightclub on January 1, 2018.
 She later filed a lawsuit seeking damages of $10 million.
+The lawsuit was later dismissed.

 On December 30, 2021, Dylan Gonzalez, a former member of University of Las Vegas' women's basketball team, tweeted, "Trey Songz Is A Rapist".
 On January 11, 2022, she released a statement on social media accusing Songz of raping her "at a well known Las Vegas hotel".
 Songz later denied the accusation.

 In February 2022, a third woman accused Trey Songz of rape, saying he anally raped her in March 2016.
+That civil suit was concluded and settled in 2024 following mediation.